Home > Library > Research Methodology > Reliability vs Validity in Research | Key Differences, Types, and Examples

 • Dropout rates should be avoided.

-• The inter-rater reliability should be ensured.
+• Inter-rater reliability should be ensured.

 Frequently Asked Questions

 In psychology, reliability refers to the consistency of a measurement tool or test.
 A reliable psychological assessment produces stable and consistent results across different times, situations, or raters.
-It ensures that an instrument’s scores are not due to random error, making the findings dependable and reproducible in similar conditions.

 IQ tests are generally considered reliable, producing consistent scores over time.
 Their validity, however, is a subject of debate.
 While they effectively measure certain cognitive skills, whether they capture the entirety of “intelligence” or predict success in all life areas is contested.
-Cultural bias and over-reliance on tests are also concerns.

 About Alvin Nicolas